kekehurry/Human-Choice-Model/README.md

 # Graph RAG as Human Choice Model:Building a Data-Driven Simulation Framework with LLM Agents

-The study of human behavior in urban environment is an important field in city sciences.
-However, it's usually not easy to collect behavior data especially in newly developed area.
-Recently, generative agents provide a way to simulate human behaviors without data using llms.
-But these generative methods still face the challenge of reliability, as they may not always produce consistent or realistic behavior simulations.
+Studying human behavior in urban environments is a crucial field within city sciences.
+However, collecting accurate behavioral data, particularly in newly developed areas, poses significant challenges.
+Recently, generative agents—powered by large language models (LLMs) have emerged as a promising approach to simulate human behaviors in these environments without requiring extensive real-world data.
+These models can offer valuable insights into human interactions and responses in urban contexts.
+Despite their potential, generative methods face challenges related to reliability, as they may not always produce consistent or realistic behavior simulations.

-To address this, a hybrid approach is proposed, combining Graph Retrieval-Augmented Generation (Graph RAG) with LLMs.
-By integrating graph-based retrieval, the model aims to enhance the contextual understanding and accuracy of the generated behaviors with a small amount of data, making the simulations more reliable and reflective of real-world dynamics.
+To addresses the limitations of existing approaches in capturing realistic, context-sensitive simulations within limited data, this paper proposes a novel approach that enhances the contextual awareness and behavioral alignment of generative agents across diverse population groups.
+By leveraging the strengths of Graph Retrieval Augmented Generation (Graph RAG) and LLMs, the proposed approach aims to deliver more robust and realistic behavior simulations.
+The experimental results indicate that the proposed approach outperforms both popular machine learning methods and standalone LLM-based method within limited data.
+Additionally, it demonstrates the ability to adapt to changing conditions that are not present in the dataset.
+These improvements enhance the reliability of AI-driven simulations in urban science, making them more reflective of real-world dynamics.

 ![demo](assets/human-choice-model.gif)